Kaystevee/Data-Professional-Survey/README.md

 * Country
 * Referrer
 * Time Spent
-* Q1 - Which Title Best Fits your Current Role?
+* Q1 - Which Title Best Fits Your Current Role?
 * Q2 - Did you switch careers into Data?
 * Q3 - Current Yearly Salary (in USD)
 * Q4 - What Industry do you work in?